 While the outdoor theme is covered during the entire construction phase via GPS tracking, the BLE installation virtually grows with the building.
 The mobile assets that are to be tracked are equipped with multi-mode trackers.
 These then calculate their position either via GPS or – as soon as the building shell is closed – based on BLE signals transmitted by stationary beacons.
 Data is then transmitted to the network server via LoRaWAN gateway and antenna.
 The planning of the Bluetooth installation can already be carried out before the start of construction based on the architectural plans, while the installation then takes place as the construction progresses from the underground car park to the roof terrace.

-The data obtained can either be imported via API into a software used by the stakeholders (e.g. a BIM system or ERP) or played out independently via Favendo’s Asset Tracking Viewer using a browser.
+The data obtained can either be imported via API into a software used by the stakeholders (e.g. a BIM system or ERP) or made visible on a map independently via Favendo Viewer using a browser.

 Theoretically, every mobile asset from sledge hammers to wheel loaders can be equipped with a tracker – and the tracking area is not limited to the construction site.
 Even depots and warehouses, where machines and equipment are stored when not in use, can be included in the tracking if a LoRa gateway is also installed there.

 Depending on the type of building, the use of the asset tracking installation can also be extended beyond the end of construction.
 If it is a production facility, the building user could continue to use the installation for asset tracking; if it is an office complex, the beacons can be used as anchor points for indoor navigation via app for employees or visitors.

 The lifecycle of a construction site asset tracking system does not have to end with the handover of the keys.